Automation is – A Series

 However, incorporating technology into existing workspaces isn’t a plug-and-play process.
 There are many considerations that can complicate adoption if they aren’t approached with clear intentions.
 Some of these include understanding how new technologies partner with existing technologies, mitigating the risks of securing and prioritizing investments, and navigating new relationships between employees and technology.

-At Lineage Logistics, we’ve developed a clear and effective approach to incorporating automation and tech into our global network.
+At Lineage, we’ve developed a clear and effective approach to incorporating automation and tech into our global network.
 Over the next several weeks, we will outline how automation, IoT and AI can be used to address some of our industry’s biggest challenges and what businesses need to consider when navigating this significant evolution.

 To begin, we have identified four challenges we think companies need to consider: